 MKE Production Rental was founded by director of photography Jon Kline in 2013, to meet the needs of small and medium-budget video productions in Milwaukee.
 In 2014, we expanded into renting stage and event equipment, including stage lights, live sound, projectors, and screens.
 We have a growing team of employees and are always looking for our next team member.

-As a video and film production rental company, we provide the equipment and knowledge to get great video, whether your project is destined for TV, the internet, film festivals, or you’re just sharing it with friends.
-We rent more than a dozen different cameras and nearly 100 lenses, to give you the perfect options for any project.
+As video and film production rental specialists, we provide the equipment and knowledge to get great video, whether your project is destined for TV, the internet, film festivals, or you’re just sharing it with friends.
+We rent more than a dozen different cameras and 100 lenses, to give you the perfect options for any project.
 We service film productions from our Milwaukee office, and frequently deliver to video productions in Chicago, Madison, and Green Bay.

 Professional tools are now cheaper and smaller than ever before, and shooters of all levels are creating incredible work.
 But how do you know which equipment you need for your video?
 What if you don’t shoot often enough to purchase gear?
 Or what if you’re new to photography or video and just want to experiment?
 We can help you with the equipment, the advice, and the training to bring your dreams to life.
 Our customers are professionals, students, and weekend filmmakers from around the Midwest and around the world.